 }

-The next example illustrates the use of the no collective cause property in determining why collective I/O was skipped.
+The next example illustrates the use of the no-collective-cause property in determining why collective I/O was interrupted.
 In this case, a file is open using the MPI-POSIX driver and a collective write operation is requested.
 The returned property value indicates that collective I/O could not be performed because of the MPI-POSIX driver is in use.

 H5D_mpi_no_collective_cause_t local_no_collective_cause;